 The Wellesley Country Club offers year-round tennis with our two indoor courts and eight outdoor clay courts.
 The adult tennis program has many things to offer both social and competitive players.
 For women, the club has four teams competing in the Dorothy Bruno Indoor Tennis League.
 The Tennis program offers a robust Junior Development Program.
 Our platform tennis program features a state-of-the-art Platform Tennis facility.
 Four courts with a paddle hut that is perfect for post match socializing or paddle tennis gatherings.

 At Wellesley Country Club, celebrations are more than just planned; they are created.
 Every detail is the result of decisions made to ensure your special event is precisely what is expected.
 Our banquet staff is meticulous in the execution of each event with exacting skill, pride, and professionalism.
-Our Director of Catering will gently guide you through all the important stages of designing your event, ultimately eliminating any anxiety you may feel along the way.
+Our Director of Catering, Pam Towle, will gently guide you through all the important stages of designing your event, ultimately eliminating any anxiety you may feel along the way.

 Our entire Club community takes great pride in entertaining our guests.
 Our staff is committed to ensuring that all of your golf, dining and recreational needs are met during your visit to Wellesley Country Club.